-A very warm welcome to the Centre for Global Archaeological Research, Universiti Sains Malaysia.
+A very warm welcome to the Centre for Global Archaeological Research (CGAR), Universiti Sains Malaysia.
 The Centre for Global Archaeological Research was established in 1995, after nearly a decade of systematic research, discoveries and publications.

 The Centre is an expansion of a core multi-disciplinary group of scholars who have been engaged in research into sites in Lenggong, Perak, which have yielded data important for information on early man, culture sequence and the development of material culture.